Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/follow_path.rst

 Target
-   This constraint uses one target, which *must* be a curve object, and is not functional (red state) when it has none.
+   :ref:`ui-data-id` used to select the constraints target, which *must* be a curve object, and is not functional (red state) when it has none.
+Animate Path
+   Adds a F-Curve with options for the start and end frame.
+ToDo: from above.
 Curve Radius
    Objects scale by the curve radius.
 See :doc:`Curve Editing </modeling/curves/properties/geometry>` Fixed Position